So you may have read/heard that the Facebook icon at the top of the page has changed.

 I think there is room for a little less political correctness, and plenty of outdoor space for people to go and do something real for the things they believe in.

-I completely identify as a feminist, but am embarrassed by the word, due to the way other women have contrived it’s meaning over the years.
+I completely identify as a feminist, but am embarrassed by the word, due to the way other women have reworked it’s meaning over the years.
 I have always been for equal rights, and that’s it.
 Equal.
 I understand it may be different when it comes to wages, etc. in America, but I think things have changed dramatically over the last 40 years and are continuing to do so.
 I do not feel that I won’t have as good a career as my male peers, or that I won’t be able to do everything I want.
 I don’t feel restricted, and I’m not looking for any excuses for my failures!

 What I find worse is purposely hiring to fill quotas.
 I want to get places on my own merit, and I really do think people are managing that.